CVanderburgh/CompBioLabsAndHomework/README.txt

-This repository will be used to turn in all the homework for EBIO4420 class Spring 2020.
+This repository will be used to turn in all the homework for EBIO4420 Computational Biology class Spring 2020 at CU Boulder.
+This repository includes all the labs for each week in this semester, each lab folder contains its homework.